 It is similar to Pinterest in that you can save articles to read later, categorize them and tag them so they are easy to find.

 They sync over all of your devices, including your Chrome browser (with an extension) so you can read them anywhere.
 You can even have the app read your article to you on your phone.

 Pocket is a great way to keep you from being distracted while doing research online since I can save the articles to read later.
 Here is a great video tutorial on how to use Pocket.

 Not an art app but great to listen to while you create.
-You can listen to podcast about art, artists or any other subject you are interested in while you work.
+You can listen to podcasts about art, artists, or any other subject you are interested in while you work.

 A great app I use to listen to music in the studio.
 You can use it for almost any genre of music or listen to radio stations or podcasts.

 There are both paid and free versions of Spotify for your phone or computer.

 A great app for beginners to add to their tablet or phone so they can follow along with tutorials.
 Also good for quick referencing specific techniques or product how-tos.

 There are a ton of apps and programs out there to help you with anything you need.